SGpp/DisCoTec/docs/parallelism.md

 All component grids are distributed to process groups (either statically, or dynamically through the manager rank).
-During the solver time step and most of the combination, MPI communication only happens within the process groups.
+During the PDE solver time step and most of the combination step, MPI communication only happens within the process groups.
 Conversely, for the sparse grid reduction using the combination coefficients, MPI communication only happens between a rank and its colleagues in the other process groups, e.g., rank 0 in group 0 will only talk to rank 0 in all other groups.